THE GIST

 Gist GEO runs in four steps: build a brand profile, set your Queries, read your Reports, and act on Opportunities.
 Each step feeds the next, and the loop closes when a completed Opportunity gets re-measured on the following run.

 Think of it less as a dashboard and more as a GPS.
-It doesn't just tell you where you are.
-It helps point you toward where you want to go.
+It tells you where you are, then points you toward where you want to go.

 The process happens in four steps: